HeinleinSupport/olefy/Readme.md

 Also you could start olefy.py standalone.
 Just edit the file directly and start it using the python3 interpreter.

+# RPM Installation

+The olefy service, its dependencies and basic configuration are installable on the CentOS 7 and NethServer 7 platforms from an RPM provided by the NethServer project at this URL: https://github.com/NethServer/olefy/releases

 # Settings

 Have a look to the commented olefy.conf.
 Set OLEFY_LOGLVL to 10 to see all details including the Rspamd scanning id.